slf-dot-ch/snowmicropyn/docs/snowpit.rst

 Micromechanical properties - A shot noise model
 -----------------------------------------------

-Löwe et al showed with a `shot noise approach`_ that some microstructural parameters of the snowpack can be be deduced from the analytical solution of a stochastic model.
+Löwe et al. showed with a `shot noise approach`_ that some microstructural parameters of the snowpack can be be deduced from the analytical solution of a stochastic model.
 To this end the penetration force of the SMP cone can be interpreted as a Poisson shot noise process and can be simulated as such, giving